Murder of Abrar Fahad: Murder

 Abrar Fahad was found dead in Room 2011 of Sher-e-Bangla Hall at BUET.
 He had been staying in Room 1011 of the same dormitory.
 Abrar had gone home on leave 10 days earlier, intending to stay until October 20.
 However, with exams approaching, he decided to return to his hall to focus on his studies.

-On October 4, Mehedi Hasan Robin, the Organizing Secretary of the BUET Chhatra League, reportedly gave instructions in a group chat to beat Abrar.
+On October 4, Mehedi Hasan Robin, the Organizing Secretary of the BUET Chhatra League, reportedly gave instructions in a group chat to beat up Abrar.
 This information came to light following a confession from Ifti Mosharraf Shakal, the group's Deputy Social Service Secretary.
 Amit Saha, the Deputy's Law Secretary, suggested waiting until Abrar returned from his home.

 On the night of October 6, 2019, Abrar was brought to Room 2011, along with his two mobile phones and laptop.
 At that point, Mujtaba Rafid, the Deputy Office Secretary of BUET Chhatra League, and Khandaker Tabakkharul Islam Tanvir, a third-year Mechanical Engineering student, inspected his phones.
 Meanwhile, Muntasir Al Jemi, a second-year student from the same department, checked his laptop.
 During this, Mehedi Hasan Robin began slapping Abrar.

 Shamsul Arefin Rafat, a second-year Mechanical Engineering student, brought a cricket stump, which Ifti Mosharraf Shakal used to hit Abrar multiple times until it broke.
-Later, Anik Sarkar, the Information and Research Secretary of BUET Chhatra League and a fourth-year Mechanical Engineering student, repeatedly beat Abrar on his knees, legs, soles, and arms with another stump.
-Meftahul Islam Zion, the Sports Secretary, also slapped Abrar and hit him on the knees with the stump.
+Later, Anik Sarkar, the Information and Research Secretary of BUET Chhatra League and a fourth-year Mechanical Engineering student, repeatedly beat Abrar on his knees, legs, arms and the soles of his feet with another stump.
+Meftahul Islam Zion, the Sports Secretary, also slapped Abrar and hit him on the knees with a cricket stump.

 Meanwhile, Mehedi Hasan communicated with the General Secretary of the BUET Chhatra League, Rasel Mehedi Hasan, over the phone.
-By around 10:30 PM, Abrar was lying on the floor, weakened from the beating Ifti Mosharraf Shakal forced him to stand up and slapped him.
+By around 10:30 PM, Abrar was lying on the floor, weakened from the beating.
+Ifti Mosharraf Shakal forced him to stand up and slapped him.
 Mujahidur Rahman, a third-year Electrical Engineering student, then hit him with a skipping rope.
 Ifti Mosharraf Shakal continued to strike Abrar's knees and legs with a stump, and Khandaker Tanvir repeatedly slapped him.
-Around 11 PM, Anik Sarkar entered the room again and hit Abrar with the stump and the group eventually left the room around midnight.
+Around 11 PM, Anik Sarkar entered the room again and hit Abrar with a stump and the group eventually left the room around midnight.

 Abrar, struggling to breathe, was given two pillows under his head by Ifti Mosharraf Shakal.
 Abrar vomited several times.
 The group then moved him to Room 2005 of the dormitory.
 Amit Saha tried to extract more information from Abrar, suggesting they continue beating him to get more details.
 Realizing his condition was deteriorating, Amit suggested they take him out of the hall.